josmar-crwdstffng/angular/devtools/CONTRIBUTING.md

 The subject contains succinct description of the change:

 - use the imperative, present tense: "change" not "changed" nor "changes"
-- don't capitalize first letter
+- do not capitalize first letter
 - no dot (.) at the end

 ### Body